videlais/learning-javascript/chapter4/index.md

 ```

 When used with the `class` keyword, `extends` enables inheritance between classes.
 In object-oriented programming terms, this allows one object to 'extend' an existing one through gaining everything it has and adding more.

+This solves the previous issue with prototype chaining in JavaScript ES5!
+No need to copy properties and methods.
+Now, in ES6, the internal code will create a new object based on the previous pattern.

 **index.js:**